YoshikuYuu/text-to-midi/README.md

 2. **The original text2midi model checkpoint** (available from the official text2midi GitHub repository)
 3. **GigaMIDI** and **MidiCaps** datasets for evaluation and comparison

 Due to their size, these files could not be included in this repository, as GitHub enforces a 50MB file limit.
-Users who wish to reproduce our experiments must download these assets separately and update the relevant paths in the evaluation configuration files.
+To reproduce our experiments downloading these assets separately and updating the relevant paths in the evaluation configuration files is required.

 ### Note